Last updated on September 25th, 2022

 - St. Stephen’s Church (Stephansdom)

 - Naschmarkt (Snack Market)

 - Vienna Cafe Tour

 - Prater Park And The Giant Ferries Wheel

-Schönbrunn Palace is one of the most historical buildings in Vienna and it is the former summer residence of Hapsburgs with over 1,400 rooms in this palace.
-However, not all the rooms are open to the public and you can visit the 40 rooms by joining the Imperial tour or visiting 22 rooms with Grand tour.
+Schönbrunn Palace is one of the most historic buildings in Vienna and it is the former summer residence of Hapsburgs with over 1,400 rooms in this palace.
+However, not all the rooms are open to the public and you can visit the 40 rooms by joining the Imperial tour or visiting 22 rooms with the Grand tour.
 You could easily spend the whole day at Schönbrunn Palace.

 Large line form all year round, please come early or consider the Schönbrunn Palace-skip the line ticket.
 Audio guide available in 21 different languages free of charge.